GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 ## Implementation plan
 As a team, we've noticed that larger PRs can go unreviewed for long periods of time.
-Small incremental changes get reviewed faster and also easier for reviewers.
+Small incremental changes get reviewed faster and are also easier for reviewers.

 For a design feature, list a summary of tasks breakdown for e.g.:
 For the example artifact sync proposal, some of the smaller tasks could be: